-Data-dependent completion time is a well-known advantage of self-timed circuits, one that allows them to operate at average rather than worst-case execution rates.
-A technique called early evaluation that extends this advantage by allowing self-timed modules to produce results before all of their inputs have arrived is described here.
-The technique can be applied to any combinational function and is integrated into the phased logic design methodology that accepts synchronous design entry and produces delay-insensitive self-timed circuits.
-We describe an algorithm that ensures that the resulting delay-insensitive circuits are safe, and develop a generalized method for inserting early evaluation gates into any phased logic netlist.
-We give performance results that compare several benchmark circuits, including a 5-stage pipelined CPU and a microprogrammed floating point unit, using early evaluation with non-early evaluation phased logic circuits and with clocked circuits.
-Simulation results show a clear performance benefit for PL circuits that use early evaluation.
+Abstract-Data-dependent completion time is a well-known advantage of self-timed circuits, one that allows them to operate at average rather than worst-case execution rates.
+A technique called early evaluation (EE) that extends this advantage by allowing self-timed modules to produce results before all of their inputs have arrived is described here.
+The technique can be applied to any combinational function and is integrated into the phased logic (PL) design methodology that accepts synchronous design entry and produces delay-insensitive self-timed circuits.
+We describe an algorithm that ensures that the resulting delay-insensitive circuits are safe, and develop a generalized method for inserting EE gates into any PL netlist.
+We give performance results for several benchmark circuits, including a five-stage pipelined CPU and a microprogrammed floating-point unit.
+Comparisons are made among clocked circuits, PL circuits, and PL circuits with EE.
+Simulation results show a clear performance benefit for PL circuits that use EE.